Geometric mean

 The geometric mean is useful whenever the quantities to be averaged combine multiplicatively, such as population growth rates or interest rates of a financial investment.
 Suppose for example a person invests $1000 and achieves annual returns of +10%, −12%, +90%, −30% and +25%, giving a final value of $1609.
 The average percentage growth is the geometric mean of the annual growth ratios (1.10, 0.88, 1.90, 0.70, 1.25), namely 1.0998, an annual average growth of 9.98%.
 The arithmetic mean of these annual returns is 16.6% per annum, which is not a meaningful average because growth rates do not combine additively.

 The geometric mean can be understood in terms of geometry.
 The geometric mean of two numbers, $a$ and $b$, is the length of one side of a square whose area is equal to the area of a rectangle with sides of lengths $a$ and $b$.
 Similarly, the geometric mean of three numbers, $a$, $b$, and $c$, is the length of one edge of a cube whose volume is the same as that of a cuboid with sides whose lengths are equal to the three given numbers.

 The geometric mean is one of the three classical Pythagorean means, together with the arithmetic mean and the harmonic mean.
-For all positive data sets containing at least one pair of unequal values, the harmonic mean is always the least of the three means, while the arithmetic mean is always the greatest of the three and the geometric mean is always in between (see Inequality of arithmetic and geometric means.)
+For all positive data sets containing at least one pair of unequal values, the harmonic mean is always the least of the three means, while the arithmetic mean is always the greatest of the three and the geometric mean is always in between (see QM-AM-GM-HM inequalities).